laravel-ls/laravel-ls/README.md

 ###  Download via github

-Official binaries for linux are provided on each [github release](https://github.com/laravel-ls/laravel-ls/releases)
+Official binaries for Windows and Linux are provided on each [github release](https://github.com/laravel-ls/laravel-ls/releases)

+MacOS users have to use [Install via go](#install-via-go)

+> NOTE: although MacOS is not officially supported, some users have had success building it.

 Just download the program and make sure its located somewhere in your `$PATH`